timileyin42/timileyin42/README.md

 - 👋 Hi, I’m @timileyin42
 - 👀 I’m interested in ... learning and growing on this tech path
 - 🌱 I’m currently learning ... cloud/software engineering & devOps
-- 💞️ I’m looking to collaborate on ... learning and teaching of cloud engineering~software engineering
+- 💞️ I’m looking to collaborate on ...cloud engineering~software engineering devOps work
 - 📫 How to reach me ... akanmuibro@gmail.com

 <!---